JoaoGuiPan/autodealer/README.md

 # Running

-To run the app, first run `./mvnw spring-boot:run` in 'autodealer-api' folder and then `ng serve` in 'autodealer-front' folder.
+To run the app, first run `./mvnw spring-boot:run` in 'autodealer-api' folder and then `npm start` in 'autodealer-front' folder.
 The app will be available at `http://localhost:4200/`.

 # Documentation